HomeSpiritualityWhat does it mean to be in the presence of God?

 God’s presence fills the heavens

 He fills heaven with His infinite and eternal glory, majestic power, dominion, holiness and love.
 The angels of heaven stand before him with fear, adoration and joy.
 The same goes for believers, from Adam to Eve, to loved ones who have recently gone to be with the Lord.
-We never pray to them, but they continue to pray to God ( 5:8, 5:13, 6:9-11, 7:9-10 and 8:3-4).
+We never pray to them, but they continue to pray to God (Revelation 5:8, 5:13, 6:9-11, 7:9-10 and 8:3-4).
 Additionally, God the Father loves to hear the sincere prayers of Jesus Christ (Romans 8:34, Hebrews 7:25, and 1 John 2:1) and the Holy Spirit (Romans 8:26-27).

 God’s presence also fills the earth.